-I experience high levels of anxiety before exams and that causes my hands to get sweaty.
+I feel a lot of anxiety before exams and my hands start to sweat.

 synonyms